-So after more than nine months of diligent and loyal service, my soon to be former employers have decided to can me after my contract of employment with them expires on the 3rd of July.
+So after more than nine months of diligent and loyal service, my soon-to-be former employers have decided to 'can' me after my contract of employment with them expires on the 3rd of July.
 That outcome is sad but I fear completely predictable.

 Miss Small is an academic who enjoys, with great glee, her academic and management status.
 Academia is a comfortable place for her and she worked hard to get where she is.
 She didn't do all those years at Universities to have some upstart like me come in the back door of opportunity.
 If I want it, I should be made to sweat blood and tears just like she did.

-Perhaps I am being harsh on the Little captain?
+Perhaps I am being harsh on the Little Captain?
 Maybe I'm not?
 All I know is that, while I have been at this place I have encountered much of what I understand is a common problem within education establishments.
 The problem of educational snobbery.
 If you have a degree and suck up to all the right people then you'll go far (or as far as anyone who works in education can).
 If you don't have a degree, then you'd better be real good at the sucking up part or you'll never move out of the narrow view of some, as the heathen who somehow got through the door.

 Would I have taken the job if I had known it was this way in the corridors of power?
 Well... yes.
 I think that out of all the management bullshit and political posturing that goes on there, I have taken some valuable experience.
 Plus the fact that I have met some great people who I am sure will be great contacts in the future.
 People like Darryl Waterhouse (also soon jumping ship himself) have been a great help to me, assisting me with various web design tasks I have undertaken over the 9 months.
 Without the help of these people, especially Darryl, I would not have been able to make Mad Mail and other sites, the huge success they have proved to be.

-Also, meeting people on the courses I assisted in teaching out at the libraries has proved to be on occasions most fruitful.
+Also, meeting people on the courses I assisted in teaching out at the libraries has proved to be on occasion most fruitful.
 Then there's another point.
-How many jobs do you know that would award you 11 weeks vacation in 9 months?
-Despite my entitlement, that is the total time I spent on holiday while working at here.
+How many jobs do you know that would award you 11 weeks of vacation in 9 months?
+Despite my entitlement, that is the total time I spent on holiday while working here.
 All of that time was on 'full pay' if indeed you can call what I earned 'pay'?